She grew food to feed struggling families. Then vandals covered her soil in salt

 Covering the salt with topsoil should neutralise it somewhat to possibly grow something in future, Ms Burden said.

-But she hoped to turn the area into a seating area for the elderly, where they could gather for tea, cake and chats.
+But she hoped to turn the area into a seating area for the elderly, where they could gather for tea, cake and chats, as well as a cooking station so people from various ethnic groups could take turns at cooking meals.

 Join our commenting forum